 An aspiring data scientist who wants to live and work in Florida can expect a high quality of life thanks to the generous pay and relatively low cost of living.
 Careers for data scientists in Florida are generally lucrative as graduates will find opportunities with recognizable and proven companies such as Mayo Clinic, Disney, Universal Orlando, University of Florida, and PepsiCo.

-Data from the May 2020 Occupational Employment and Wage Statistics survey from the U.S. Bureau of Labor Statistics showed that there were 2,430 data scientists and mathematical scientists employed in the state of Florida during the 3-year period from November 2017 to May 2020.
-This equates to roughly 0.288 data scientist jobs per 1000 jobs in the state.
+The Occupational Employment and Wage Statistics survey conducted by the U.S. Bureau of Labor Statistics (BLS) shows that there were 4,590 data scientists employed in Florida as of May 2021.
+This equates to roughly 0.53 data scientist jobs per 1000 jobs in the state.

-According to LinkedIn, employers hiring data scientists in Florida include large consulting firms, such as Accenture, KPMG and PWC, as well as companies looking to fill internal roles, such as The Walt Disney Company, Chase, and Royal Caribbean Cruises.
+Florida is home to large consulting firms that often employ data scientists such as Accenture, KPMG and PWC, as well as other large, data-centric companies like The Walt Disney Company, Chase, and Royal Caribbean Cruises.

 For data scientists with a research interest, initiatives and investments in the area offer excellent opportunities.